A Complete Garage Door Material Guide

 • Come in multiple design and style options: Steel garage doors come in numerous classic and modern designs that can match and enhance your house’s design.

-One of the drawbacks of aluminum garage doors is that they’re lightweight, making them more susceptible to wear from the elements.
-Wind storms, hail or heavy rain storms can cause damage like dents to your aluminum agar door.
-Significant damage can be challenging to repair and can require replacement, but you can add insulation to your aluminum doors to boost its strength.
+One of the drawbacks of aluminum garage doors is that they’re lightweight, making them more susceptible to wear and damage from adverse weather conditions.
+Fortunately, you can add insulation to your aluminum doors to boost their strength.

 Here are some aluminum garage door pros:

-• Resist rust and corrosion: Aluminum garage door panels can withstand rust and corrosion.
+• Corrosion- and rust-resistance: Aluminum garage door panels can withstand rust and corrosion, making them ideal for wet and coastal climates.

-• Require less maintenance: Without the risk of rust and corrosion, aluminum doors require minimal maintenance.
+• Low maintenance needs: Without the risk of rust and corrosion, aluminum doors require minimal maintenance.

 Natural woods like cedar, fir and redwood offer natural insulation and attractive designs.
-Wood is also an eco-friendly and renewable material type.
-Wood can be easily customized, offering various styles to match your home’s exterior and enhance its curb appeal.
+Wood is also an eco-friendly and renewable garage door material option.
+It can be easily customized, offering various styles to match your home’s exterior and enhance its curb appeal.

 Warm wood tones and overlays can also give your home an elegant, timeless garage door design.
 Wood garage door designs are eye-catching and can be an excellent option for boosting your property value.
 With care, a natural wood garage door can serve you well and add beauty to your home.